jsor/sphinx-and-zend-framework/README.markdown

 1. Install Zend Framework to your include_path as described above.

-2. Copy the application to your destination of choice and ensure any intended Virtual Host is pointing to the ./public directory as the Host's document root.
-The ./data directory should be writeable from PHP.
+2. Copy the application to your destination of choice and ensure any intended Virtual Host is pointing to the `public` directory as the Host's document root.
+The `data` directory should be writeable from PHP.

-3. Copy or rename the ./application/configs/application.ini-dist to ./application/configs/application.ini-dist and adjust the database credentials
+3. Copy or rename the `application/configs/application.ini-dist` to `application/configs/application.ini`.

+4. Create a new database (and optionally user).
+Edit the `application/configs/application.ini` to reflect these details.

+5. Import the dump from `data/sphinx_example.sql to the database.

+6. Use `scripts/sphinx` to create the search index and start the search daemon:
+    $ ./scripts/sphinx index-all
+    $ ./scripts/sphinx start